Looking into the Sierra Foothill’s past

 This spot is near Whiskey Falls in the Sierra National Forest, just up the mountain from my garden.

-Below the garden, about 800 feet is an expanse of flat and sloping granite upon which are another grouping of grinding holes to wonder about.
-This is Mono and Chuckchansi Indian country and to think of Indian women gathering here is awe inspiring!
+Also, below the garden about 800 feet is an expanse of flat and sloping granite upon which are another grouping of grinding holes to wonder about.
+This is Mono, Yokut and Chuckchansi country and to think of native Californian women gathering here is awe inspiring!

-The creek flows through steep sided granite cracks and if imagining Indian families here, would be an alarming place to bring small children.
-The number of grinding holes here tells that a large group must have made their home here.
+The creek flows through steep sided granite cracks, and if imagining native Californian families here, would be an alarming place to bring small children because of the steep rock edges of the swift flowing stream.
+The number of grinding holes here indicates that a large community group must have made their summer home here.

 Viewing and wondering about grinding holes just brings home the fact that we have life very easy in comparison.